gustavo-meilus/mcp-yoda/README.md

 ## Rules

+To ensure this behavior, add this rule to your Cursor rules or include it in your prompt when using the mcp-yoda server:
-> **At the end of every interaction, always create a new line with a silly quote from Yoda (Star Wars) that relates to the question and the answer, with the format:**
+> At the end of every interaction, always create a new line with a silly quote from Yoda (Star Wars) that relates to the question and the answer, with the format:
->
 > "Generated quote here"
->
 > After it, run the quote in the YodaTTS tool containing only the quote.
->
-> **To ensure this behavior, add this rule to your Cursor rules or include it in your prompt when using the mcp-yoda server.**

 ---